Vaccine passports during the COVID-19 pandemic: History and background

 An early advocate of immunity passports during the COVID-19 pandemic was Sam Rainsy, the Cambodian opposition leader.
 In exile and under confinement in Paris, he proposed immunity passports as a way to help restart the economy in a series of articles which he began in March 2020 and published in The Geopolitics and The Brussels Times.
 The proposals were also published in French.
 The idea became increasingly relevant as evidence of lasting acquired immunity became clear.

-Proponents of the idea such as Sam Rainsy, co-founder of the opposition Cambodia National Rescue Party (CNRP) have argued that immunity, whether acquired naturally or through vaccination, is a resource which needs to be used to limit the impact of the pandemic on the global economy.
-Many people in Cambodia depend entirely for their living on a tourism industry which has been wiped out.
-Poor countries can also benefit from recording immunological status as this will reduce wastage of scarce vaccines.
+Rainsy and other proponents of the idea, argued that immunity, whether acquired naturally or through vaccination, was a resource which needed to be used to limit the impact of the pandemic on the global economy.
+Many people in Cambodia depended entirely for their living on a tourism industry which had been wiped out during the pandemic.
+Poor countries could also benefit from recording immunological status as this would reduce wastage of scarce vaccines.
 The immunity passport proposed by Rainsy was effectively adopted in the EU under the name of "health pass".

-As of 4 April 2021, it was not yet clear whether vaccinated people that remain asymptomatic are still contagious and are thus silent spreaders of the virus putting unvaccinated people at risk.
+It was initially unclear whether vaccinated people who remained asymptomatic were still contagious and were thus silent spreaders of the virus putting unvaccinated people at risk.
 "A lot of people are thinking that once they get vaccinated, they’re not going to have to wear masks anymore," said Michal Tal, an immunologist at Stanford University.
 "It’s really going to be critical for them to know if they have to keep wearing masks, because they could still be contagious."

 In January 2021, Israel announced that Israelis who had received their second vaccination and those who had proof of recovery from infection would be eligible for a Green Pass, exempting them from isolation requirements and mandatory COVID-19 tests, including those on arrival from overseas.
 In February 2021, Israel became one of the first countries to implement a vaccine passport system, dubbed the Green Pass.
-They are required in order to access venues such as gyms, hotels, bars, and restaurants.
-In October 2021, Israel announced an update to its guidelines, requiring that the most recent vaccine dose (or proof of recovery) to have been during the past six months.
+They were required to access venues such as gyms, hotels, bars, and restaurants.
+In October 2021, Israel announced an update to its guidelines, requiring the most recent vaccine dose (or proof of recovery) to have been during the past six months.
 This change made Israel the first country to make a booster shot a requirement for its vaccine passport system.